 The Legal Basis We Rely On

-The GDPR sets out several different reasons for which a company may collect and process personal data that include:
+Data Protection Legislation sets out several different reasons for which a company may collect and process personal data that include:

 When you become our client, we enter into a contract with you to provide you with your chosen product.
 We need your personal data to comply with our obligations under that contract.
-For example, if you ask us to administer a pension scheme for you we will need to know your name, address, National Insurance number and date of birth to calculate available retirement benefits and pay them to you.
+For example, if you ask us to administer a pension scheme for you, we will need to know your name, address, National Insurance number and date of birth to calculate available retirement benefits and pay them to you.

 When Do We Collect Your Personal Data?